October 2020 Volunteer Spotlight — VBSPCA Employees

 Fostering small animals was not something I anticipated doing, but I have now fallen in love with nurturing these amazing animals.
 My first experience fostering a small animal started when a couple walked into the shelter with mom and seven newborn mice.
 I’ve had mice in the past so I couldn’t say no. Three weeks later the mom, who I named Jennifer, unexpectedly gave birth to her second litter of 10!
 Thankfully she is a rock star and nursed them all.
 The hardest part was determining the gender of the pups early enough to make sure our shelter did not end up with more unexpected litters.
 While I was fostering both litters, it was so rewarding to watch them grow and become independent.
 After all the mice were successfully returned to the shelter, I adopted Jennifer, and she is now living her best life with no more pregnancies!

-If you would like to get involved with our foster program, please our Foster Manager at 757-427-0070 x 110 or email@example.com.
+If you would like to get involved with our foster program, please email us at email@example.com.